comp129/comp55/docs/labs/15-Figma.md

 ### Exporting as an Image

-The much easier solution to moving it to figma is exporting it as an image.
+The much easier solution to moving it to Figma is exporting it as an image.

 If you look back at the second challenge, you wouldn't want to create several GRoundedRects and other shapes to recreate it.